LiaScript/liascript.github.com/README.md

 #### Python

-Running a Python-program with Skulpt, see http://www.skulpt.org:
+Running a Python-program with xxx:

 ```python
 def hello(i):